tvheadend/tvheadend/docs/class/caclient.md

 **Undo**            | Undo any changes made to the CA client configuration since the last save.
 **Add**             | Add a new CA client configuration.
 **Delete**          | Delete an existing CA client configuration.
+**Clone**           | Clone the currently selected configuration.
 **Move Up**         | Move the selected CA client configuration up in the list.
 **Move Down**       | Move the selected CA client configuration down in the list.
-**Show Passwords**  | Reveals any stored CA client passwords.
+**Show/Hide Passwords**  | Reveal/Hide any stored CA client passwords.
-**View Level**| Change the interface view level to show/hide more advanced options.
 **Help**            | Display this help page.

 ---

-####Available CA types
+###Available CA types

-New CA configurations are created with the _Add_ button, with subsequent editing done within the grid.
 The following configuration parameters are used, depending on the type of CA access:

 * List of types